yjunyeu/tp/docs/UserGuide.md

 * The Name and Telegram fields are missing: These are the most basic fields that persons in NUSConnect should have, remember to specify them!
 * Adding an invalid field: NUSConnect will return the desired format that the field should be in.
 For example: `Telegram handles must start with an @, then the rest must be 5-32 characters long, case-insensitive, and can only contain letters, numbers, underscores, and it should not be blank!`.
-* Adding a duplicate person: Since two people are unlikely to share the same Telegram or Phone, NUSConnect will let you know if you are trying to add the same person! `The Telegram or Phone of the person you are trying to add already exists in the address book!"`.
+* Adding a duplicate person: Since two people are unlikely to share the same Telegram, Phone, or Email, NUSConnect will let you know if you are trying to add the same person! `The Telegram, Phone or Email of the person you are trying to add already exists in the address book!"`.

 #### Editing a person: `edit`